angghasanjaya/docker-starter/README.md

 # docker-starter
-My default docker settings.
+My default docker settings for laravel project.
 Based on my project team settings

 ## How to use
 - Put your project directory into ct_app